Statistical Inference for Covariate-Adaptive Randomization Procedures: Properties of Several CAR procedures

 \subsection{Rerandomization}

-To balance the covariates across treatment groups, \citet{Morgan2012} have proposed rerandomization (RR), for which the procedure can be summarized as follows: \begin{enumerate} \item[(1)] Collect covariate data. \item[(2)] Specify a balance criterion to determine when a randomization is acceptable.
-For example, the criterion could be defined as a threshold of $a>0$ on some user-defined imbalance measure, denoted as $M$. \item[(3)] Randomize the units into treatment groups using traditional randomization methods, such as CR. \item[(4)] Check the balance criterion $M<a$.
-If the criterion is satisfied, go to Step (5); otherwise, return to Step (3). \item[(5)] Perform the experiment using the final randomization obtained in Step (4). \end{enumerate} \citet{Morgan2012} have chosen the imbalance measure in Step (2) to be the Mahalanobis distance between the sample means across two treatment groups, which is defined by
+To balance the covariates across treatment groups, \citet{Morgan2012} propose RR, for which the procedure can be summarized as follows.
+A balance criterion needs to be first specified to determine when randomization is acceptable.
+For example, the criterion could be defined as a threshold of $a>0$ on some user-defined imbalance measure, denoted as $M$.
+The procedure then randomizes the units into treatment groups using CR until the criterion $M<a$ is satisfied.
+The final randomization obtained is used to perform the experiment.

-where $\bm{\bar{x}}_1$ and $\bm{\bar{x}}_2$ are the sample means of covariates in the two treatment groups.
-There are several advantages for adopting such an imbalance measure.
-Mahalanobis distance is an affinely invariant imbalance measure, which is appealing especially for multivariate data.
-It is an overall imbalance measure which standardizes and aggregates each covariate imbalance information.
-A smaller value of Mahalanobis distance indicates a better covariate balance.
-A low Mahalanobis distance guarantees low imbalance levels in all covariates.
-Other desirable properties such as the reduction in variance of the estimated treatment effect can be found in \citet{Morgan2012}.